No Result

 Chapter 2: Sit at the Table

 It’s empowering, practical, and wildly relevant.
-If you’ve ever held yourself back from applying for a job, speaking in a meeting, or sharing a big idea—this one’s for you.
+If you’ve ever held yourself back from applying for a job, speaking in a meeting, or sharing a big idea: this one’s for you.
+Don’t wait to be invited, pull up a chair and take a seat.

 Chapter 4: It’s a Jungle Gym, Not a Ladder

-In 2025, this message applies more than ever.
+In 2026, this message applies more than ever.
 Opportunities may unexpectedly appear, and you have to be brave enough to grab them and “swing sideways.”
+With AI and an unpredictable job market, it is important that you build skills and identify how you can pivot.
+You career is not a ladder and that should feel exciting.

 Chapter 6: Seek and Speak Your Truth